tds-fdw/tds_fdw/ForeignServerCreation.md

 The version of the TDS protocol to use for this server.
 See [Choosing a TDS protocol version](http://www.freetds.org/userguide/choosingtdsprotocol.htm) and [History of TDS Versions](http://www.freetds.org/userguide/tdshistory.htm).

+* *msg_handler*

+Required: No

+Default: blackhole

+The function used for the TDS message handler.
+Options are "notice" and "blackhole."
+With the "notice" option, TDS messages are turned into PostgreSQL notices.
+With the "blackhole" option, TDS messages are ignored.

 ### Example

 ```SQL